1 Introduction

 17.3 Migration from Thessaly

-In 1186 BC, the Lapiths, led by descendants of Perithus, son of Ixion of Gyrton, who had been driven out by the Thesprotians after their invasion of Thessaly, migrated to Athens.
+In 1186 BC, the Thesprotians invaded Thessaly.
+The Lapiths, led by descendants of Perithous, son of Ixion of Gyrton, who had been driven out by them, migrated to Athens.
 [69]

 17.4 Athenians in Expedition against Troy

-In 1186 BC, the Athenians who participated in the Achaean expedition against Troy were defeated and dispersed.
+In 1186 BC, the Athenians who marched against Troy were defeated in battle and scattered to various lands.

 Some Athenians migrated to Scylletium in southern Italy.
 [70]